-Windows 10 version 1803 (Spring Creators Update), the first feature update of 2018, is rolling out in April with a slew of new features and changes.
+Windows 10 version 1803 (April 2018 Update), the first feature update of 2018, is rolling out on April 30, with a slew of new features and changes.
 The only problem is that because each release is an incremental update that doesn’t change the name of the operating system (always called “Windows 10”), it’s difficult to tell which version you have installed on your desktop, laptop, or tablet.

-Although you won’t be seeing the “Spring Creators Update” (official name yet to be announced) reference anywhere, Microsoft assigns a version number to each feature update of Windows 10.
+Although you won’t be seeing the “April 2018 Update” reference anywhere, Microsoft assigns a version number to each feature update of Windows 10.
 In this case the first major release of 2018 uses “version 1803,” which indicates the year and month of the update development completion.
 For example, the Windows 10 Fall Creators Update uses “version 1709,” and the Windows 10 Creators Update uses “version 1703.”

 How to tell which version of Windows 10 your PC is running

 On Windows 10, there are a number of ways to check the version your device is running, but here are the two quickest and easiest ways to see if the version 1803 is installed on your device.

 The first method includes using the winver command on Run to find out the version number of Windows 10 installed on your PC:

 Use the Windows key + R keyboard shortcut to open the Run command.

 If the About Windows dialog shows “Version 1803” along with “OS Build 17133.xxx,” or “OS Build 17134.5xx” then the Windows 10 April 2018 Update is installed on your PC.

 Checking version using About settings page